wcm-io-qa/wcm-io-qa-galenium/README.md

 This project is an attempt to integrate Galen with Selenium and the other way around in a Maven project.
 It uses TestNG as a test runner.
 Galen and ExtentReports provide the reporting.

-To get an idea how it works, take a look at the [example project] and contained test examples.
-There's more documentation in the actual [Galenium integration library].
+To get an idea how it works, take a look at the [example projects] and test examples.

+To integrate into your project you inherit from the [spec generation] and [UI testing] POMs.

-[example project]: example-project
+[example projects]: examples
-[Galenium integration library core]: core
-[Galenium integration convenience layer]: convenience
+[spec generation]: integration/specs
+[UI testing]: integration/ui-tests